COVID-19 Vaccine Policy FAQ

-Will Caldwell require the COVID-19 vaccination for students?
+Does Caldwell require COVID-19 vaccination for students and employees?

 What is required for proof of full vaccination?

 - A completed CDC COVID-19 Vaccination Record Card; or

 - Internationally administered vaccines must submit documentation of the dates and the specific name of the COVID-19 vaccine signed by a licensed healthcare provider and translated into English.

 What happens if I don’t submit my vaccination card before classes start?